mrpull/ansible-lab/docs/ansible-lab/docs/setup/setup.md

 Each of the following should be installed prior to the lab.
 Setup of prerequisites will take around 20 minutes:

 * Git and SSH are used for downloading example code and connecting to virtual machines.
 Many Linux distributions and macOS provide these tools out of the box.
-The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Git for Windows](https://gitforwindows.org/) are both good options to use Git and SSH in Windows.
-Git for Windows is recommended.
+[Git for Windows](https://gitforwindows.org/) is a good option to use Git and SSH in Windows.

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is an open source virtualization product.
 It runs on Windows, Linux, and Mac and supports most common guest operating systems.  **You may need to run the installer as administrator to avoid an installation error.**